silvenon/generator-wbp/contributing.md

 ### [webpack]

-I still haven't tried webpack, though, I hear nice things about it.
+I still haven't tried webpack, but I hear nice things about it.

 ## [Bootstrap]